hai-vr/documentation/docs/products/denormalized-avatar-exporter.md

 To use this tool in VNyan:
 - Import your Unity avatar in your scene.
 You do not need to export it to VRM.
-- Add a *Hai/Denormalized Avatar Exporter* component to any GameObject on your scene (it could be a new GameObject, or your avatar itself).
+- Add a *Haï / Denormalized Avatar Exporter* component to any GameObject on your scene (it could be a new GameObject, or your avatar itself).
 - Set *Avatar Root* to be your avatar root.
 - Choose an *Export File Name*.